Skip to main content

 The business model of many “free” wellness apps is predicated on the sale of user data.
 This data is often sold to data brokers, who then aggregate it with other data sources to create detailed consumer profiles.
 These profiles are then sold to a wide range of third parties, including pharmaceutical companies, insurance underwriters, and marketing firms.

 The privacy policy is the legal instrument that facilitates this transaction.
-A policy that contains broad, permissive language about is a clear indication that the user’s data is being treated as a commodity.
+A policy that contains broad, permissive language about data sharing is a clear indication that the user’s data is being treated as a commodity.

 This commodification of endocrine data has profound ethical implications.
 It creates a system in which individuals are unknowingly contributing their most sensitive biological information to a commercial ecosystem that may not have their best interests at heart.
 For example, a person who uses an app to manage their depression may find themselves targeted with advertisements for unproven or expensive treatments.